Read why Ukraine is poised to be the next organic agricultural powerhouse

 Size & Soil

 Ukraine is the largest country in Europe with a total area of 60.3 million hectares, including 42.7 million hectares of agricultural land, owning 33% of the world’s most fertile black top soils.
 Ukraine is ranked 14th in Europe according to the volume of organic agricultural area amounting 879 000 hectares: 233 500 hectares of fully converted land + 75 600 hectares of agricultural land in conversion + 570 000 hectares of wild area.
 Ukraine has outstanding potential to become a major global supplier of organic products as only 0.7% of its total farmland is now organic.
 Currently, under a national moratorium there are 41.5 million hectares of agricultural land of which 7% is not cultivated at all.
 Those lands that have been idle for decades are now being put to productive use with a focus on organic farming.
-With the opening of the land market in 2021, a new stage in Ukraine's organic agricultural productivity is expected.

 Thanks to its size, geographical location, temperature climate, proximity to potential international buyers, and widespread fertile black top soils, Ukraine has extremely favourable conditions for organic agriculture.